-The Board of Management is responsible for ensuring the regularity of expenditure and income.
-In addition to our responsibilities in respect of irregularities explained in the audit of the financial statements section of our report, we are responsible for expressing an opinion on the regularity of income and expenditure in accordance with the Public Finance and Accountability (Scotland) Act 2000.
+The Regional Board is responsible for ensuring the regularity of expenditure and income.
+In addition to my responsibilities in respect of irregularities explained in the audit of the financial statements section of my report, I am responsible for expressing an opinion on the regularity of expenditure and income in accordance with the Public Finance and Accountability (Scotland) Act 2000.

-Report on other requirements
+Reporting on other requirements

-Opinion prescribed by the Auditor General for Scotland on audited part of the Remuneration and Staff Report
+Opinion prescribed by the Auditor General for Scotland on the audited parts of the Remuneration and Staff Report

-We have audited the parts of the Remuneration and Staff Report described as audited.
-In our opinion, the audited part of the Remuneration and Staff Report has been properly prepared in accordance with the Further and Higher Education (Scotland) Act 1992 and directions made thereunder by the Scottish Funding Council.
+I have audited the parts of the Remuneration and Staff Report described as audited.
+In my opinion, the audited parts of the Remuneration and Staff Report have been properly prepared in accordance with the Further and Higher Education (Scotland) Act 1992 and directions made thereunder by the Scottish Funding Council.